tomkeays/morris_abc/README.md

 The starting point will be the source files from [Lionel Bacon's "Handbook of Morris Dances"](http://www.themorrisring.org/music/handbook-morris-dances) as those have become the canonical versions of the tunes.
 But I will also notate local variations to the traditional tunes and add tunes for composed dances.

+I’m updating all the abc files, including those derived from Bacon, to comply with [abc standard v2.1](http://abcnotation.com/wiki/abc:standard:v2.1).